opencog/atomspace/opencog/atomspace/README.md

 As of November 2013, all atomspace operations should be thread-safe.
-This includes all AtomSpace API calls, and all public methods on Atoms, Links, Nodes, truth and attention values.
+This includes all AtomSpace API calls, and all public methods on Atoms, Links, Nodes, Truth and Attention values.
 Thread-safety is mildly tested in AtomSpaceAsyncUTest but more robust threading tests would be great.
 In addition, comprehensive multi-threaded benchmarks are sorely needed.

-The AtomTable::getHandlesByXXX() methods offer a great opportunity for adding parallelism.
-Currently, they use std::copy_if(), which can be replaced by OMP_ALGO versions, and including oc_omp.h.
-For examples on how this is done in practice, grep the moses code.
+The `AtomTable::getHandlesByXXX()` methods offer a great opportunity for adding parallelism.
+Currently, they use `std::copy_if()`, which can be replaced by `OMP_ALGO` versions, and including `oc_omp.h`.
+For examples showing how this is done in practice, grep the moses code.
 Its actually quite very easy; I haven't done so out of laziness mostly (and the greedy desire for a benchmark).

 The AtomTable uses a single global lock, and it potentially causes